-No one wants a house-swarming party
+No one wants a

 From late winter to early Summer, the old queen from an existing colony will gather a swarm of bees together and leave their home in search of another.
 This is a natural occurrence, and it takes place for various reasons, one being that the old residence was becoming overcrowded.